Same-sex marriage in Alabama: Counties issuing or refusing to issue licenses, February–March 2015

 Some general reports indicated that Choctaw and Houston counties might be issuing licenses to opposite-sex couples only, but local reports in Houston were that it had instead stopped all licensing.
 Pickens had been scheduled to start issuing marriage licenses on February 16, but it was neither reported to have actually started issuing licenses, nor included among the counties (such as Marion and Marshall) that had similarly scheduled but reversed their decision.

-Counties stop issuing marriage licenses to same-sex couples

 On March 3, 2015, the Alabama Supreme Court ordered all probate judges in the state to stop issuing marriage licenses to same-sex couples in State v.
 King.
 By the afternoon of the next day, all or nearly all counties stopped issuing such licenses.
 Autauga, Macon, Mobile, and Talladega stopped issuing licenses to all couples.
 Choctaw and Geneva, which had earlier issued no licenses, started issuing licenses to opposite-sex couples, while Bibb, Clarke, Houston, Marshall, Pike, Randolph, and Walker continued in not issuing licenses to any couples.